Didn’t We Discuss This in History Class?

 My Story: Where Do I Begin?

 You may have already learned my story—about me and my passion to help the world see things through different eyes.
-My name is Jonathan Dryer, and I am the UnOfficial Traveler.
+My name is Jonathan Dryer, and I am the Unofficial Traveler.
 I am honored you are joining my many adventures.
 Thank you for being my companion out here.
-With no further hesitation, let’s all travel together to Czech.
+With no further hesitation, let’s start our travels by looking at some facts about the Czech Republic.

 “Beauty surrounds us, but the age-old ways of ill-willed anger still burns deep within those who remember this place before it became what it is today.” – Author Unknown